-He could barely care that Lan Wangji was standing a few feet away and watching.
+He hardly cared that Lan Wangji was standing a few feet away, watching.

 “Wen Ning, my friend… what happened to you?”

 Wen Ning did not answer.
 He did not move.
-Wei Wuxian wished the scent of sandalwood would wash away from around him; he wished he could focus all of his will into looking for that loquat smell he had never gotten to know, or even that fake burned wood smell which would no doubt make him think of hollowness, of shame; of another forest on another mountain, years and years ago.
+Wei Wuxian wished the scent of sandalwood would wash away from around him, so that he could focus all of his will into looking for that loquat smell he had never gotten to know, or even that fake burned-wood which would no doubt make him think of hollowness, of shame; of another forest on another mountain, years and years ago.

 “Jiang Wanyin will be here soon,” Lan Wangji’s soft voice cut through the silence.

 Wei Wuxian breathed in shakily.
-He gave no acknowledgment to the warning and instead played the flute again, his fingers lingering for a second too long before leaving Wen Ning’s shoulder.
-He played as firmly as he could make the sound to be out of such a poor instrument; Wen Ning moved as if pulled by strings, expressionless, his dark body disappearing into the forest as far as Wei Wuxian could send him.
+He gave no acknowledgement of the warning and instead played the flute again, his fingers lingering for a second too long before leaving Wen Ning’s shoulder.
+He played as firmly as he could make the sound to be out of such a poor instrument.
+Wen Ning moved as if pulled by strings, expressionless, his dark body disappearing into the forest as far as Wei Wuxian could send him.